cxw320/interview1/README.md

 Please be prepared to open the project IN ANY AND ALL of these editors.

 As the first step in your interview, we ask that you be able to run this project on both an iOS simulator as well as an Android simulator on your personal computer.

 You will be asked to show your simulators running this application at the start of your interview before proceeding to the next step.

 Part Two of your interivew will be based on a series of questions relating to common problems faced in Dart/Flutter Cross-Platform development.

-Please be prepared to fetch a new git repo during your interview.
-You should have been asked to provide your github username to the splice team prior to your technical interview.
-If you have not, please provide it to the team in order to collaborate on the day of your live interview.
-In order to do this you will need to have an active Github account that allows for cloning repos to your local machine.
+Important: Please be prepared to fetch a new git repo during your interview.

+You should have been asked to provide your github username to the splice hiring team prior to your technical interview.
+If you have not, please provide it to the hiring team before the day of your interview in order to collaborate on the day of your live interview.

+You will need an active Github account that allows for cloning repos to your local machine.
 We will clone a repo and discuss common issues and solve problems together.

+Please be sure that your account is set up to collaborate with others BEFORE the interview begins.

+Good luck!
+We look foward to collaborating with you : )